peer-calls/peer-calls/README.md

 sudo apt install coturn
 ```

-Use the following configuration as a template:
+Use the following configuration as a template for `/etc/turnserver.conf`:

 ```bash
 lt-cred-mech